Permanent Midnight: Critical response

-Permanent Midnight holds a 58% rating on Rotten Tomatoes based on 53 reviews.
-Its consensus states: "Aimless storytelling undermines the gripping, unsettling subject of this film."

 Though response to the film was mixed, critics praised Ben Stiller's against-type performance and the film's dark humor.
 Michael O'Sullivan of The Washington Post wrote, "As Stahl, Stiller turns in what could easily be the finest performance of a career that, up to now, was devoted mostly to playing an interesting but lightweight assortment of dweebs...this arresting performance, which lurches from buzzing mania to nodding stupor, from glib lies to tongue-tied inarticulateness, is a breakthrough for the talented actor."
 Kenneth Turan of the Los Angeles Times added, "Though 'Permanent Midnight' can’t be classified as fun, Stiller’s comic energy and timing are essential in providing the film with the numerous bleak laughs that become its trademark."

 In a three-star review, Roger Ebert wrote, "The movie gets credit for not making the high life seem colorful or funny.
 It is not.
 It is boring, because when the drugs are there they simply clear the pain and allow the mind to focus on getting more drugs.
 Stahl doesn't seek drugs because he wants to feel good but because he wants to stop feeling bad.
 It isn't the high that makes people into addicts; it's the withdrawal."